alpiepho/coursera_go_classes/alpiepho/Course1/week2/Quiz.md

 int

-All of these types provide the same accuracy
+X - All of these types provide the same accuracy